The use of electronic cigarettes is “undoubtedly harmful” according to a new report from the World Health Organization (WHO).

 E-cigarettes have previously been presented as a safer alternative to smoking.
 However, since the products entered the market in the early 2000s, limited research has been done on their long-term effects.

-In the last several years the US Department of Health and Human services (HSS) has voiced concerns about the increasing popularity of e-cigarettes with young people.
+In the last several years the US Department of Health and Human Services (HSS) has voiced concerns about the increasing popularity of e-cigarettes with young people.
 A 2018 report by HSS found that more than two million middle and high school students in the US use the products.

-The Tobacco Industry has been accused of intentionally marketing e-cigarettes to young people.
+The tobacco industry has been accused of intentionally marketing e-cigarettes to young people.
 The devices come in an assortment of flavours and forms, some look like regular cigarettes, with others resembling pens or flash drives.

 One of the world’s largest cigarette manufacturers, Phillip Morris International (PMI), positions itself as a responsible public health partner and, as part of its “Unsmoke” campaign, encourages people to replace cigarettes and “change to a better alternative” in e-cigarettes.

-ECI adviser Bruce Mansfield is pleased that WHO has made its position on e-cigarettes clear.
+Collaborate Against Cancer adviser Bruce Mansfield is pleased that WHO has made its position on e-cigarettes clear.

-“ECI supports reforming tobacco and nicotine control regulations and is thrilled with the World Health Organisation’s report,” Bruce Mansfield said.
+“Collaborate Against Cancer supports reforming tobacco and nicotine control regulations and is thrilled with the World Health Organisation’s report,” Bruce Mansfield said.

 “We are hopeful that this will remind the Australian government how important it is to control e-cigarettes, especially for young people.
 We don’t want to see anyone picking up an e-cigarette or vape, thinking it’s a safer alternative to smoking.”